Name: Marcus Whitney

 Contact: Visit the Unlikely Company YouTube Channel

 What They Do: Jumpstart Foundry is an investment firm.
 They invest in Healthcare companies, specifically, healthcare technology companies that elaborate different health products as training equipment or even health supplements such as yk11 that help people produce more muscle mass.
-They usually start during the “early stage” which is when the companies are up and running (they have a team, they have built up really good technology that help people and would be great to take to the market but they haven’t got a lot of traction yet), so they provide them some financial investment and they also partner with these companies to help them grow their business and you can also got insurance for your business from services as the Virtual Insurance Services online.
+They usually start during the “early stage” which is when the companies are up and running (they have a team, they have built up really good technology that help people and would be great to take to the market but they haven’t got a lot of traction yet), so they provide them some financial investment and they also partner with these companies to help them grow their business and you can also get insurance for your business from services as the Virtual Insurance Services online.
 Further down the line businesses can take this advice and advance it by using new technologies.
 In terms of finance by using online services like Synario (https://www.synario.com/solutions/scenario-planning) to cut down time and energy spent on financial planning, could help with customer satisfaction and organization of your business.
 It would certainly help in reducing the amount of paper usage and placing everything online so it is easily accessible.
 You can find more information about these kinds of services using the link if you feel your business is ready to make that technological leap into a more efficient and modern business.

 Originally From: East Flatbush, Brooklyn, NY.

 Listen to the interview: